zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 ![Bed Level Visualizer tab view](https://www.obico.io/assets/images/octoprint-bed-level-visualizer-plugin-7517f59af7f8612396ed567e6fd40df6.png)

-*Bed Level Visualizer tab view (Source: [Bed Level Visualizer](https://plugins.octoprint.org/plugins/bedlevelvisualizer/) page on OctoPrint Plugin Repository)*
+_Bed Level Visualizer tab view (Source: [Bed Level Visualizer](https://plugins.octoprint.org/plugins/bedlevelvisualizer/) page on OctoPrint Plugin Repository)_

-Nothing is more important to get the perfect print than your printer’s bed.
+Nothing is more important to get the perfect print than your printer's bed.
 Its surface needs to be spotless and leveled.
 If your printer has a mesh leveling feature, this OctoPrint plugin is one of the best tools for you.

 [The Bed Level Visualizer](https://plugins.octoprint.org/plugins/bedlevelvisualizer/) converts data from the bed topography report into a comprehensive 3D map.
 Thanks to that, you get a visualization of the build plate.